lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 However, it is important to use the term carefully, recognising that it is one of many models for understanding symbiosis and co-evolution.
 In this thesis, we occasionally use the term holobiont, acknowledging its potential insights while maintaining a cautious perspective.

-# The _Azolla_ symbiosis
+# The _Azolla_ Symbiosis

-This work discusses the genomics and metagenomics of a specific symbiosis: that between the floating fern genus _Azolla_ and the cyanobacterium _Nostoc azollae_.
+This work explores the genomics and metagenomics of a specific symbiosis: that between the floating fern genus _Azolla_ and the cyanobacterium _Nostoc azollae_.
 The cyanobacterium supplies the symbiosis with a surplus of nitrogen fixed from the air.
-Unlike most plants, _Azolla_ is not terrestrial.
-Instead, the symbiosis floats on water.
+Unlike most plants, _Azolla_ is not terrestrial; instead, it floats on water.
 _Azolla_’s aquatic lifestyle makes the fern highly dependent on fresh water.
-Even its name is derived from this property, ἄζος (Azos) is ancient Greek for 'drought' and ὀλλύναι (ollunai) for 'killing'.
+Even its name reflects this dependency: ἄζος (Azos) is ancient Greek for 'drought' and ὀλλύναι (ollunai) for 'killing'.
 The fern spreads horizontally over the water surface, darkening the water column.
-This property makes _Azolla_ as infamous among ecologists as it is famous in symbiosis research [@Madeira2016a].
+This property makes _Azolla_ both infamous among ecologists and renowned in symbiosis research [@Madeira2016a].

-Bigger plants break irregularly into smaller ones, genetically identical but physically separate, forming a big green floating mat.
+Larger plants break into smaller ones, genetically identical but physically separate, forming a large green floating mat.
 _Azolla_ mats are known for their high growth rate and high protein content.
-A mat can grow so rapidly that _Azolla_ is thought to have overgrown the entire north pole during a period in geological history [@Brinkhuis2006].
+A mat can grow so rapidly that _Azolla_ is believed to have overgrown the entire North Pole during a period in geological history [@Brinkhuis2006].
-This "_Azolla_ event" contributed to a significant global CO₂ decline in the atmosphere.
+This "_Azolla_ event" contributed to a significant global decline in atmospheric CO₂.
-Within human history, _Azolla_ has traditionally been used in rice paddy fields [@Wagner1997b;@Shi1988].
+In human history, _Azolla_ has been traditionally used in rice paddy fields [@Wagner1997b;@Shi1988].
-Its main function was to prevent toxic cyanobacteria from growing in the water.
-Any surplus was fed to livestock.
+Its main function was to prevent toxic cyanobacteria from growing in the water, with any surplus being fed to livestock.
-Some of today's agricultural challenges seem a perfect fit for _Azolla_: limited arable land, nitrogen fertilizer excesses, and protein shortage [@Bijl2014].
+Some of today's agricultural challenges, such as limited arable land, nitrogen fertiliser excesses, and protein shortages, seem a perfect fit for _Azolla_ [@Bijl2014].
-_Azolla_ is an amazingly interesting plant.
+_Azolla_ is an incredibly interesting plant.
-In this section, I'll elaborate shortly on all these statements, providing broader context that individual chapters' introductions may lack.
+In this section, I'll briefly elaborate on these points, providing broader context that the individual chapters' introductions may lack.

-## _Azolla_ physiology
+## _Azolla_ Physiology

 _Azolla_ stems spread horizontally over the water surface.
 At stem nodes, leaves and roots are attached.
-_Azolla_ leaves are highly adapted to the fern's living style.
+_Azolla_ leaves are highly adapted to the fern's aquatic lifestyle.
-They are bi-lobed; both lobes being directed either up- or down-ward.
+They are bi-lobed, with both lobes directed either up- or downward.
-The lower lobe is razor-thin, translucent-looking and concave.
-It lies on the water like a boat, suspending the stem and upper leaf lobe above.
+The lower lobe is razor-thin, translucent, and concave, lying on the water like a boat, suspending the stem and upper leaf lobe above.
-The upper lobe is thick; almost balloon-like, and typically dark green.
+The upper lobe is thick, almost balloon-like, and typically dark green.
-Inside this the upper lobe, a special organ houses the symbiotic bacteria.
+Inside the upper lobe, a specialised organ houses the symbiotic bacteria.
-The leaves typically grow in a compact cabbage-like fashion; giving the whole plant a fish-scale appearance.
+The leaves grow in a compact, cabbage-like fashion, giving the whole plant a fish-scale appearance.
-The earliest scientific description of the plant I could find is @Strasburger1873.
+The earliest scientific description of the plant I could find is by @Strasburger1873.

 <!-- insert macro photo Azolla, macro photo stem tip, microscope photo starting colony -->

-All organs find their origin at the tip of the stem, at the shoot apical meristem (SAM).
+All organs originate from the tip of the stem, at the shoot apical meristem (SAM).
-The SAM produces primordia, little bulges, which develop into leaves, roots, and sporocarps.
+The SAM produces primordia, small bulges that develop into leaves, roots, and sporocarps.
-Sporocarps are the ferns reproductive structures.
+Sporocarps are the fern's reproductive structures.
 The SAM also harbours a small colony with motile filaments of the cyanobacterium _T. azollae_.
-Both leaves and sporocarps encapsulate part of the starting colony during growth.
-This process ensures that all leaves have a colony of the symbiont. [@Campbell1893]
+Both leaves and sporocarps encapsulate part of this starting colony during growth, ensuring that all leaves contain a colony of the symbiont [@Campbell1893].

 The leaf cavity, or leaf pocket, of _Azolla_ is a specialised structure crucial to its symbiosis with the cyanobacterium _Trichormus azollae_.
-These cavities are located within the upper leaf lobes and serve as protective niches for the cyanobiont.
+These cavities, located within the upper leaf lobes, serve as protective niches for the cyanobiont.
-This adaptation ensures a stable population of _T. azollae_ within _Azolla_'s tissues, providing a plentyfull supply of fixed nitrogen.
+This adaptation ensures a stable population of _T. azollae_ within _Azolla_'s tissues, providing a plentiful supply of fixed nitrogen.
 The cyanobacteria are sheltered from environmental fluctuations, such as changes in water and nutrient availability.
 The leaf cavity facilitates a regulated exchange of nutrients between the host and symbiont.
 _T. azollae_ contributes nitrogen compounds that support _Azolla_'s growth, while the fern likely supplies other essential nutrients like phosphorus.
 This mutually beneficial relationship is a key evolutionary adaptation that allows _Azolla_ to thrive in nitrogen-deficient environments.
 Understanding the structure and function of these leaf cavities is essential for unravelling the complexities of the _Azolla_ symbiosis.

-Azolla roots can be observed hanging loosely in the water like a thin curtain.
+_Azolla_ roots can be observed hanging loosely in the water like a thin curtain.
-On time-lapses, the roots were seen swirling and curling.
+Time-lapses show the roots swirling and curling.
 <!-- insert link to time-lapse -->
-Roots of individual plant fronts grabbed onto each other like rugby players locking shoulders in a scrum This way, individual plants formed a cohesive mat, keeping together.
+Roots of individual plant fronts grab onto each other like rugby players locking shoulders in a scrum, forming a cohesive mat that keeps the plants together.
 I suspect this phenomenon may help in creating favourable conditions for the symbiosis.
-It may help in stratifying the water column, keeping nutrients from dying plants close to the plant roots for re-absorption.
+It may help in stratifying the water column, keeping nutrients from decaying plants close to the roots for re-absorption.
-Azolla can rapidly and massively shed its roots, which may be a mechanism to leave a certain area [@Cohen2015a].
+_Azolla_ can rapidly and massively shed its roots, which may be a mechanism for leaving a certain area [@Cohen2015a].

-Interestingly, Azolla roots respond distinctly to typical plant hormones compared to flowering plant's roots [@deVries2016].
+Interestingly, _Azolla_ roots respond distinctly to typical plant hormones compared to those of flowering plants [@deVries2016].
-Roots were likely invented twice in plant history: in lycophytes and ferns (reviewed in @Spencer2021).
+Roots were likely invented twice in plant history: once in lycophytes and ferns, and later in seed plants (reviewed in @Spencer2021).
-The fern-invented roots were passed down to seed plants.
-However, not all roots will have developed the same since their original invention.
+The roots invented by ferns were passed down to seed plants, though not all roots developed the same way since their origin.
-In seed plants, the hormone cytokinin promotes cell division in shoots and regulates differentiation growth in roots.
+In seed plants, the hormone cytokinin promotes cell division in shoots and regulates growth differentiation in roots.
-In contrast to the typical response, _Azolla_ roots' cell division is promoted by cytokinin [@deVries2016].
+In contrast, cytokinin promotes cell division in _Azolla_ roots [@deVries2016].
-This finding suggests that Azolla roots have an origin as a shoot structure.
-They are analogous to plant roots; similar in appearance but separate in origin.
+This finding suggests that _Azolla_ roots have an origin as a shoot structure, making them analogous to plant roots—similar in appearance but separate in origin.

-The specifics of _Azolla_ root's origin are not of major consequence to this work.
+The specifics of _Azolla_ root origin are not of major consequence to this work.
-It does highlight and illustrate that the evolutionary history of _Azolla_ deviated from that of seed plants a very long time ago.
+However, they highlight that the evolutionary history of _Azolla_ diverged from that of seed plants a long time ago.
-Educated guesses made with a seed-plant background, may be false more often than one thinks.
+Educated guesses made with a seed-plant background may be incorrect more often than one might think.
-Now let me also express my dislike for the term "primitive plants".
-As if ferns have not diversified, adapted, and evolved since their origin.
+I also want to express my dislike for the term "primitive plants," as if ferns have not diversified, adapted, and evolved since their origin.
 I hope this thesis, even this introduction, will help in appreciating the intricacies of the _Azolla_ symbiosis life cycle.
-We can discuss "primitiveness" further compared to the brute force of non-pollinated flowers or the extravaganza of a magnolia.
+We can discuss "primitiveness" further compared to the brute force of non-pollinated flowers or the extravagance of a magnolia.

-## Cyanobacterial symbiosis
+## Cyanobacterial Symbiosis

-Cyanobacterial symbioses are widespread and diverse.
-They span various ecosystems: like marine environments, freshwater systems, and terrestrial habitats.
+Cyanobacterial symbioses are widespread and diverse, spanning various ecosystems, including marine environments, freshwater systems, and terrestrial habitats.
 Cyanobacteria form mutualistic associations with a wide range of hosts, including plants, fungi, protists, and even animals.
 In marine systems, symbiosis partners can be sponges or diatoms.
 In freshwater systems, the _Azolla_ symbiosis is a prime example.
-Terrestrial hosts can be cycads (plants), mosses, but also lichens (fungi).
+Terrestrial hosts can include cycads (plants), mosses, and lichens (fungi).
-These symbioses are mostly facultative: most cyanobacteria can live independently from their host. [@Peters1991]
+Most of these symbioses are facultative, meaning that most cyanobacteria can live independently from their host [@Peters1991].

-The _Azolla_-_Nostoc_ symbiosis is perhaps most related to moss-cyanobacterium symbioses.
-Moss-cyanobacterium symbioses are particularly present in boreal and temperate regions.
+The _Azolla_-_Nostoc_ symbiosis is perhaps most closely related to moss-cyanobacterium symbioses, particularly in boreal and temperate regions.
-Host mosses like _Sphagnum_ and _Pleurozium schreberi_ attract nitrogen-fixing cyanobacteria, primarily from the genus _Nostoc_ and _Anabaena_ [@Bay2013a].
+Host mosses like _Sphagnum_ and _Pleurozium schreberi_ attract nitrogen-fixing cyanobacteria, primarily from the genera _Nostoc_ and _Anabaena_ [@Bay2013a].
 The cyanobacteria provide their host mosses with nitrogen by fixing atmospheric nitrogen [@Rousk2022].
-This relationship is a big competitive advantage in nutrient-poor environments [@Alvarenga2022].
+This relationship offers a substantial competitive advantage in nutrient-poor environments [@Alvarenga2022].
-The symbiosis significantly contributes to the nitrogen budget and supports the growth of both mosses and the surrounding plant community [@Calabria2020].
+The symbiosis significantly contributes to the nitrogen budget, supporting the growth of both mosses and the surrounding plant community [@Calabria2020].
-In moss-cyanobacteria associations, the cyanobacteria are often acquired from the environment by each moss generation [@Liu2022].
+In moss-cyanobacterium associations, the cyanobacteria are often acquired from the environment by each moss generation [@Liu2022].
-The cyanobacteria can also live without a host in these environments, and culturing and inoculation protocols are established.
+The cyanobacteria can also live without a host in these environments, with culturing and inoculation protocols well established.
-This is unlike the _Azolla_-_Nostoc_ symbiosis, where cyanobacteria are transferred through fern reproductive structures and the cyanobacteria cannot live without their host [@Peters1991].
+This is unlike the _Azolla_-_Nostoc_ symbiosis, where the cyanobacteria are transferred through fern reproductive structures and cannot live without their host [@Peters1991].
 <!-- Moss picture with punctiforme? -->

-Cyanobacteria that associate with mosses, and also with Azolla, are often part of the Nostocaceae family.
+Cyanobacteria that associate with mosses, and also with _Azolla_, are often part of the Nostocaceae family.
 The Nostocaceae family comprises several genera of cyanobacteria known for their filamentous, colony-forming structures and their ability to fix nitrogen.
 The family includes genera such as _Nostoc_, _Anabaena_, _Trichormus_, and _Cylindrospermum_.
-These genera share common features like the presence of specialised heterocyst cells that fix nitrogen under aerobic conditions [@Adams2000].
+These genera share common features, such as the presence of specialised heterocyst cells that fix nitrogen under aerobic conditions [@Adams2000].
 Phylogenetic studies have shown that the relationships among these genera are complex.
-Within a single genus, significant genetic diversity can be observed and several species were moved between genera [@komarek2010; @kastovsky2024].
+Significant genetic diversity exists within a single genus, and several species have been moved between genera [@komarek2010; @kastovsky2024].
-The genus name of _Azolla_'s cyanobacterial symbiont has also changed throughout the years.
+The genus name of _Azolla_'s cyanobacterial symbiont has also changed over the years.

 <!-- include phylogeny from a paper or database? -->